 In addition to all the colorful invective produced thereby, I also realized that this was probably a good thing.
 If that crossbar snapped off now, that meant it wasn’t soldered on well.
 That means if it didn’t snap off now, it would probably do so later after this thing was painted and finished.
 Fixing THAT would be…well…I don’t know as I have a pejorative foul enough.
 “Not easy to do” is a gross understatement.
 So my seeming bad luck turned out to be good luck.

 That good luck was not quickly evident.
 Soldering, which is what I would need to do to get the crossbar reattached, involves heat.
 It involves enough heat to melt styrene.
-There are more than one piece of styrene on this part, one of which is much too close for my comfort.
+There is more than one piece of styrene on this part, one of which is much too close to where heat needs to be applied for my comfort.
 But without the crossbar attached, this piece is useless.
-If I screw up the soldering job by using too much heat, it will also be useless.
+If I screw up and melt plastic with the soldering job by using too much heat, then I’ll redo the plastic parts.
 Since it’s 100% useless as is, even with slim odds of soldering the part back on without melting anything, “slim odds” are better than “100% useless.”
 My journey into jeopardy started by snapping/cutting the extension limiter off.

 This time I soldered the bitch on properly (twice, as the first attempt ended up with the crossbar misaligned) and didn’t melt anything!
 (I made sure of this by trying to wrench the thing off with pliers.
 Nope…it’s on there.):